jeanguyomarch/pikalogy/README.md

 * In the directory of the pikalogy theme
   * `make` to compile the Edje file
   * `sudo make install` to install the files
+  * You can override the `PREFIX` variable to change the destination of the installed files
   * `sudo make uninstall` to remove installed files
 * In terminology, right-click, select ‘‘Settings’’ then ‘‘Theme’’ and chose ‘‘pikalogy’’